-The Group's approach for managing liquidity aims to guarantee that it consistently maintains enough liquidity to fulfil its obligations on time, even during challenging conditions, without experiencing unacceptable losses or jeopardizing its reputation.
-Addiko Group has liquidity contingent plans in place, which set out the instruments and the measures required to avert imminent crises or to overcome acute crises.
-A bundle of different liquidity reserves, including also ECB-eligible securities, ensures the Group's solvency at all times, even during crisis situations.
+The Group's approach in managing liquidity is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when they are due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Group's reputation.
+The Addiko Group has liquidity contingent plans in place, which set out the instruments and the measures required to avert imminent crises or to overcome acute crises.
+A bundle of different liquidity reserves, including also ECB-eligible securities, ensures the Addiko Group's solvency at all times, even during crisis situations.

-Regular liquidity stress testing is conducted under a variety of scenarios, developed taking into account market-related events (e.g., prolonged market illiquidity, reduced fungibility of currencies, natural disasters or other catastrophes) and Group-specific events (e.g., a reputation deterioration).
+Regular liquidity stress testing is conducted under a variety of scenarios, developed taking into account market-related events (e.g. prolonged market illiquidity, reduced fungibility of currencies, natural disasters or other catastrophes) and Group-specific events (e.g. a reputation deterioration).

-The liquidity position of the Group remained strong, with the Loan to deposit ratio (LDR) (net) of 69.33% (YE22: 66.39%).
+The liquidity position of the Group remained strong, with the Loan to deposit ratio (LDR) (net) of 66.28% (YE23: 69.33%).

-The Group primarily manages its liquidity position via the liquidity coverage ratio (LCR), which the regulator defines as the ratio of a credit institution's liquidity buffer to its net liquidity outflows over a 30 calendar day stress period.
-In 2023, the LCR has been moving between its lowest level of 301.05% in November 2023 and its peak of 360.97% in March 2023 (during 2022, the LCR was moving between 244.60% in May and 307.35% in December) and was significantly above the minimum regulatory requirement of 100.00%.
+The Group primarily manages its liquidity position via the liquidity coverage ratio (LCR), which the regulator defines as the ratio of a credit institution's liquidity buffer to its net liquidity outflows over a 30-calendar day stress period.
+In 2024, the LCR has been moving between its lowest level of 341.43% in May 2024 and its peak of 416.04% in March 2024 (during 2023, the LCR was moving between 301.05% in November and 360.97% in March) and was significantly above the minimum regulatory requirement of 100.00%.

-The following table represents levels of the liquidity coverage ratio reached by the Group in 2023 and 2022 and calculated out of daily values:
+The following table represents levels of the liquidity coverage ratio reached by the Group in 2024 and 2023 and calculated out of monthly values:

-31.12.2023 31.12.2022
+31.12.2024 31.12.2023

-End of period 313,40% 307.35%
+End of period 363.17% 313.40%

-Average for the period 324,72% 263.71%
+Average for the period 373.04% 324.72%

-Maximum for the period 360.97% 307.35%
+Maximum for the period 416.04% 360.97%

-Minimum for the period 301.05% 244.60%
+Minimum for the period 341.43% 301.05%

-Table 13: Levels of liquidity coverage ratio reached by the Group in 2023 and 2022
+Table 11: Levels of liquidity coverage ratio reached by the Group in 2024 and 2023